 What follows is an overview of the most common aspects of Thai taxation encountered by small businesses.

-To view the 2017 Income Tax Table - Click here.
+To view the 2017 Personal Income Tax Table - Click here.

 Personal income taxes are withheld from salary by your company each month, and are then paid to Revenue Department by the fifth day of the following month.
 Your accountant will generally tell you the correct NET compensation amount to pay each employee each month, based on your input to the accountant the gross compensation amount.
 To see what personal income tax would be based on various scenarios, Visit our on-line Personal Income Tax Calculator in the References & Links section or click here.